adamadair/NCmd/README.md

 - A command line argument parser.
 - Live help
 - Auto command completion
+- Works with .NET Framework 4.5 or better, .NET Standard 2.0, and .NET Core 2.0

 ## Prerequisites
 - A C# compiler to build the files.
-I used Visual Studio 2015.
-- A version of the .NET Framework or Mono, starting with 4.5
+- Visual Studio 2017 is required to build the solution.

 I developed this for use on Windows systems, but I did some testing using Mono on Mac.
 It is possible that the code will work on earlier versions of the .NET Framework but I have had no reason to even try.